Gjon Buzuku

 Gjon Buzuku (c.
 1499 – c.
 1577) was an Albanian Catholic priest and a prominent Old Albanian author from the Renaissance, who wrote the first known printed book in Albanian.
 Commonly referred to as the Missal, this book is considered an important monument of Albanian studies, being the oldest source for studying the Albanian language.

 Life

 Very little that is known about Gjon Buzuku comes from the last page of his book, where he mentions being the son of a certain Bdek (Benedict) Buzuku.
-In the same text he also informs about his service as a priest in a church not far away from where the printers workshop was located.
-Most scholars agree that this was in Venice.
+It is thought that he was from the region of Shestan - Kraje, where he was also a priest in the church of Saint Dimitri (Shen Mitri) in the village of Brisk, where it is said that he also had a house near the church.
+The version of gheg dialect that the missal is written in confirms this fact as in the village of Brisk this dialect is spoken to this day.